 Screen size: 6in E ink mono touchscreen, Screen resolution: 1,448x1,072, Storage: 2GB, Size: 169x117x9.1mm, Weight: 205g (3G: 217g)

-As far as we can tell this is exactly the same 6in E ink Carta display in the Voyage, but now available for £120, some £50 less than the Voyage.
-It's come just in time though, as we recently saw the very same display on the £110 Kobo Glo HD.
-That puts Amazon and its rival roughly level pegging again when it comes to displays and prices.
+As far as I can tell this is exactly the same 6in E ink Carta display as used in the Voyage, but costing just £100, that's currently £70 less than the Voyage.
+That may sound like an incredible deal but there is competition, with the Kobo Glo HD using the same display and currently on sale at £90 from John Lewis.
+That puts Amazon and its rival roughly level pegging when it comes to displays and prices.

 The ageing design means the Paperwhite is bigger than its main rival, the Kobo Glo HD.
 The Kobo is as thick, but is slightly narrower and much shorter.
 The difference aren't huge but the team agreed that the Kobo felt more comfortable held in one hand.
 Compared to the basic £59 Kindle, it's around the same size and a touch heavier, but the rubberised finish is infinitely preferable to the cheap-feeling plastic box of the entry model.

-The new display is very sharp, in fact we can't see anyone ever needing more pixels than this from a 6in eReader – Apple for example has marketed screens as being 'Retina Display' at far lower pixel densities.
-Contrast could be improved in future we suppose, but it really is an easily readable display.
-Amazon is still using a slightly textured finish to the screen, it feels like running your finger across a coarse piece of paper, we prefer the smooth finish on the Kobo Glo HD, but it's really down to personal preference.
+The 300ppi display is very sharp, in fact I can't see anyone ever needing more pixels than this from a 6in eReader – Apple for example has marketed screens as being 'Retina Display' at far lower pixel densities.
+Contrast could be improved in future I suppose, but it really is an easily readable display.
+Amazon is still using a slightly textured finish to the screen, it feels like running your finger across a coarse piece of paper, I prefer the smooth finish on the Kobo Glo HD, but it's really down to personal preference.

 ^ Here's the Kobo Glo HD, the old Paperwhite and the new one, in that order